-A bit over a year ago I wrote this post on building splurge money into your shoestring travel budget.
-Sometimes you have to throw that $40 a day budget out the window.
+No matter how much you try to travel for cheap, you need to build splurge money into your shoestring travel budget.
+Sometimes you have to throw that $40-a-day budget out the window to really experience what a destination has to offer.
 While I’m a big advocate for going to cheap destinations where you can get a lot more for your money, even in those places you have to drop some serious dough sometimes if you want to get the full experience.

-Once you do get some kind of bargained-down tour, it’s still going to cost you north of $150 a day per person most likely to just take short jaunts to see the nearby islands.
-That’s cheaper than going with a well-known tour company where people are happy to pay $500 to $800 per night, but it’s not exactly shoestring travel territory.
+Once you do get some kind of bargained-down tour, it’s still going to cost you north of $150 a day per person to just take short jaunts to see the nearby islands.
+That’s cheaper than going with a well-known tour company where people are happy to pay $500 to $800 per night on a nice small ship cruise, but it’s not exactly shoestring travel territory.
 That’s because of a lot of good regulations that are in place to keep the environment from getting degraded.
 Guides must be trained and licensed, plus only around 100 ships are authorized to ply these waters with passengers.

 Captains also have to be licensed and must undergo training on, among other things, how and where they can dock and send passengers to shore.
 They don’t really have a say in their itinerary.
 For good reasons, you can’t just hire a fishing boat captain in the harbor and say, “Show me some boobies!”

 That guide you’ll get at the low end will be the kind of guy who can’t get hired by any of the real tour operators paying a good salary to real naturalists.
 After he struck out with all of them or got fired because of a string of guest complaints, he has ended up with you.
 It’s a pretty safe bet he won’t be able to lead you to the hard-to-spot creatures like this owl who hunts in the daytime.
 He probably won’t be able to explain why this bird is so strange and how it got that way.